ourresearch/citeas-webapp/docs/ussri-blog/citeas-ussri-blog.md

 # CiteAs.org: Discovering and Improving software requests for citation

+**_please add: Authors (affiliations)_**

-> **tl;dr**: [CiteAs.org](https://citeas.org) links between pieces of software and their requested citations.
-Go from the name of a piece of software, it's language page URL, or a DOI directly to the machine-readable meta (e.g. BibTex, Zotero auto-import) for the citation the author wants you to use.
-Funded by the Digital Science program at the Sloan Foundation (Grant Number 8028), conceived and developed by Heather Piwowar and Jason Priem at [ImpactStory](https://impactstory.org), together with [James Howison](http://james.howison.name) from the Information School at the University of Texas at Austin.
+[CiteAs.org](https://citeas.org) links between pieces of software and their requested citations.
+Go from the name of a piece of software, its language page URL **_I don't know what a language page URL is_**, or a DOI directly to the machine-readable metadata (e.g., BibTex, Zotero auto-import) for the citation the author wants you to use.
+CiteAs.org is funded by the Digital Science program at the Sloan Foundation (Grant Number 8028), and conceived and developed by Heather Piwowar and Jason Priem at [ImpactStory](https://impactstory.org), together with [James Howison](http://james.howison.name) from the Information School at the University of Texas at Austin.

-**Great software work ⟶ Clear requests for citation ⟶ More visibility in publications ⟶ More credit ⟶ Better Software ⟶ Better Science**
+**Great software work ⟶ Clear requests for citation ⟶ More visibility in publications ⟶ More credit ⟶ Better Software ⟶ Better Research**

 Software very rarely contains citation information, and when it does it is certainly not as obvious as it is in a paper.
-With a paper if you have the paper you have the metadata right there in front of you.
-Take the first page of [Howison and Bullard, 2013](http://doi.org/10.1002/asi.23538), which found that less than half of the times in which publications actually mentioned software were formal, traceable, citations.
+With a paper, if you have the paper you have the metadata right there in front of you.
+[Howison and Bullard, 2013](http://doi.org/10.1002/asi.23538) found that less than half of the times in which publications actually mentioned software were formal, traceable, citations.

 ![image: a citation.](an_article_citation.png)